MateuszKrolik/RN-EXPENSE-TRACKER/README.md

 ## Challenges and Difficulties

-While making this App, the part that I found the most difficult was overcoming a deadline of my Realtime Database from being dropped.
+While making this App, the part that I found the most difficult was overcoming a deadline of protecting my Realtime Database from being dropped.
 I got an e-mail from Firebase stating that if I don't update database rules to use some sort of User Authentication, then they'll drop it completly!
-Also even when i did, non-logged in users weren't able to write into it.
+Also even when I did, non-logged in users weren't able to write into it.
-That meant complete app re-design under a 4 day time limit!
+That meant complete app re-design under a short 4 day time limit!
 There was also an issue of User Session Data not persisting upon App Restarts, but I solved it using Third-Party tools and Libraries.
 You can see the details in below screenshots ⬇⬇⬇.